renastechschool/RenasTechDaisy/05_DATABASE_JDBC/src/test/java/docs/Back_End_testing/SQL.md

 This example deletes the records of those employees whose **City** is **Mumbai** and then undo the changes in the database.

 ## 15. CREATE INDEX Statement
-This SQL statement creates the new index in the SQL database table.
+This docs.SQL statement creates the new index in the docs.SQL database table.

 **Syntax of CREATE INDEX Statement:**
 ```